UCLeuvenLimburg/advanced-programming-topics/fp/expression-problem.md

 * OO groups code related to the same data together, allowing to add new types easily.
 * FP groups code related to the same functionality together, allowing to add new functions easily.

-## Solution to the Expression Problem
+## Solutions to the Expression Problem